-Migraine is pretty tough to treat.
+Migraine is a problem that's pretty tough to solve.
 Finding relief can be so difficult that over a million emergency room visits are attributed to migraines every year.
-Since migraine eludes many of the straightforward treatments, researchers are on the lookout for less obvious alternatives.
+Since migraine eludes many of the more straightforward solutions, researchers are on the lookout for less obvious alternatives.

-For example, 85% of users have seen their headache days reduced by one-third by wearing migraine glasses.
-Another out-of-the-box treatment is to use nortriptyline for migraines.
+For example, the vast majority of users have seen their headache days significantly reduced by wearing Avulux® Migraine and Light Sensitivity Lenses, which are the standard lens in Axon Optics eyewear.
+Another out-of-the-box option is to use the antidepressant nortriptyline for migraines.

 In this article, we’ll talk about what nortriptyline is, how it’s used against migraine, and the potential risks, so you can make an informed decision with your doctor.

 Even though nortriptyline (e.g. Pamelor) is used as an antidepressant, there’s some evidence that it could be a helpful option for migraines and other headaches.
 This is because it affects serotonin, which is a neurotransmitter that may be responsible for migraine attacks in some people.